About

 Yet they don’t happen without our hardworking health workforce.

-That’s why our 2023/24 budget also invests another $154 million to increase support for nurses and midwives, a female-dominated workforce heavily affected by stress, fatigue and burnout.
+That’s why our 2023/24 budget also invested another $154 million to increase support for nurses and midwives, a female-dominated workforce heavily affected by stress, fatigue and burnout.

 It’s an exciting time – and long overdue.